maksimylron/github-training/README.md

 # githum-training
-A simple demo repository to show the basic Git workflow
+A simple demo repository to show the basic Git workflow.

+Revisiting git-github workflow.